 Crab tiling - Activity is occurring within Plymouth Sound and Estuaries EMS.
-Crab tiling not believed to be occurring on these sub-features.
-Therefore no in-combination effect thought to be possible.
+Neither activities are believed to occur on the features assessed therefore no in-combination effect thought to be possible

 Shrimp push nets - There are no records of this activity taking place but it has not been able to be ruled out.
 Therefore no in-combination effect thought to be possible.